Amputation and Loss of Limb Compensation Claims

-Losing a limb can be devastating, whether it happens through an accident, illness or medical negligence.
-It’s likely to have a massive impact on your life, including your physical and mental well-being.
+Losing a limb can be devastating, whether it happens through an accident or illness.
+Amputation is likely to have a massive impact on your life, including your physical and mental well-being.
 It can also affect your ability to work and carry on normal daily activities.

 If you’ve suffered an amputation as a result of an accident that wasn’t your fault, our personal injury solicitors can help.
 We have strong experience with amputation compensation claims, having secured substantial compensation for clients in the past.